-The University of Alberta remains focussed, as always, on access to quality programs for the people of Alberta, including our Aboriginal, rural, francophone and northern communities.
-Our strong base of Alberta students are complemented by students from across Canada and across the world who enrich the intellectual and cultural environment at the University through the variety of perspectives, experiences and contributions they bring.
+The U of A remains focused, as always, on access to highquality programs for the people of Alberta, including our Aboriginal, rural, francophone and northern communities.
+Our strong base of Alberta students are complemented by students from across Canada and across the world who enrich the intellectual and cultural environment at the university through the variety of perspectives, experiences, and contributions they bring.